Julio J. Candanedo

 J. Candanedo · chemRxiv preprint (2023)

-chemRxiv slides video
+chemRxiv

 In this work we construct a detailed understanding of the distribution of electrons as described by the Full-Configuration-Interaction (FCI) and for a generalized active-space.
 These results are presented at an introductory level for beginning practitioners or non-experts.
 Suitable background are a knowledge of linear-algebra and basic NumPy and Python principles of array manipulation.